The Scrum Guide™

-As Scrum Teams mature, it is expected that their definitions of “Done” will expand to include more stringent criteria for higher quality.
-Any one product or system should have a definition of “Done” that is a standard for any work done on it.
+As Scrum Teams mature, it is expected that their definitions of "Done" will expand to include more stringent criteria for higher quality.
+New definitions, as used, may uncover work to be done in previously "Done" increments.
+Any one product or system should have a definition of "Done" that is a standard for any work done on it.

-Of the thousands of people who have contributed to Scrum, we should single out those who were instrumental in its first ten years.
-First there was Jeff Sutherland working with Jeff McKenna, and Ken Schwaber working with Mike Smith and Chris Martin.
+Of the thousands of people who have contributed to Scrum, we should single out those who were instrumental at the start: Jeff Sutherland worked with Jeff McKenna and John Scumniotales, and Ken Schwaber worked with Mike Smith and Chris Martin, and all of them worked together.
 Many others contributed in the ensuing years and without their help Scrum would not be refined as it is today.

-Ken Schwaber and Jeff Sutherland first co-presented Scrum at the OOPSLA conference in 1995.
-This presentation essentially documented the learning that Ken and Jeff gained over the previous few years applying Scrum.
+Ken Schwaber and Jeff Sutherland worked on Scrum until 1995, when they co-presented Scrum at the OOPSLA Conference in 1995.
+This presentation essentially documented the learning that Ken and Jeff gained over the previous few years, and made public the first formal definition of Scrum.

-The history of Scrum is already considered long.
-To honor the first places where it was tried and refined, we recognize Individual, Inc., Fidelity Investments, and IDX (now GE Health).
+The history of Scrum is described elsewhere.
+To honor the first places where it was tried and refined, we recognize Individual, Inc., Newspage, Fidelity Investments, and IDX (now GE Health).

-The Scrum Guide documents Scrum as developed and sustained for 20-plus years by Jeff Sutherland and Ken Schwaber.
+The Scrum Guide documents Scrum as developed, evolved, and sustained for 20-plus years by Jeff Sutherland and Ken Schwaber.
 Other sources provide you with patterns, processes, and insights that complement the Scrum framework.
-These optimize productivity, value, creativity, and pride.
+These may increase productivity, value, creativity, and satisfaction with the results.